CONTENT HUB > Marketing Your Practice >

-While attracting new customers is always a major goal for any small business, it’s just as important to learn how to keep those customers.
+While attracting new customers is always a major goal for any small business, it’s just as important to learn how to keep the ones you already have.
 One of the best ways to do this – and in turn attract new customers so that your business continues to grow – is to get to understand your customers, where they fit in their industry, and their specific needs.

 1. Ask Questions

-It may seem obvious, but this tip is definitely worth repeating.
-Don’t be afraid to ask your client as many questions as necessary to really know something.
+It may seem obvious, but this tip is definitely worth mentioning.
+Don’t be afraid to ask your client as many questions as necessary to ensure you fully understand their business and how they operate.
 Make sure you’re asking the right questions, too.
 Just as important as asking “how” is asking “why.”
 Rather than looking ignorant, you’ll convey to the customer that you’re truly interested in getting to know their business and thus helping them accomplish their goals.

 2. Go With the (Money) Flow